wcarc-on/wcarc-site/minutes/minutes202412.md

 - The addition of Luc (VE3JGL) and the correction of Lawrence (VA3IQ)'s call sign in the list of contributors to the microwave trip to Mont-Tremblant.
 - The addition of the Upper Frequencies SSB net hosted by Glenn (VE3XRA), a Club-sponsored weekly event.

 Bert (VE2ZAZ) seconded the motion.
 A unanimous vote in favour of the motion took place, and the motion was carried.
-The report will be annexed to these meeting minutes, and posted on the Club website.
+The report will be annexed to these meeting minutes, and posted on the Club website: [Annual Report, 2024](attachments/AGM_2024_final.pdf)

 ### Presentation(s):
 - None, as no presentation is given at the AGM.